Everything Else

 Microchipping

-Microchipping will become compulsory for all dogs from April 2016 - failure to do so may result in criminal prosecution and a fine of up to £500!
+Microchipping is now compulsory for all dogs aged over 8 weeks and for all cats aged over 20 weeks - failure to do so may result in criminal prosecution and a fine of up to £500!

-If your dog is still needs a chip, then give us a call to book their microchipping appointment at any of our surgeries.
+If your dog or cat still needs a chip, then give us a call to book their microchipping appointment at any of our surgeries.
 All of our contact information can be found here.
 Alternatively, you can book an appointment online.

-We also microchip cats, rabbits and some exotic animals.
+We also microchip rabbits and some exotics.
 Please give us a call to find out more.

 Having your pet microchipped gives you the best chance of being reunited with them should you lose them.
 We use high quality Tracer ® microchips which are registered on the Petlog database.
 The microchip is the size of a small grain of rice and is usually inserted into the scruff of your pet’s neck, in a very quick and simple process.